-Develop more photographs and videos of children in PF lessons to enable children to see good practice in action.
-For example the Year 6 and 2 Dance performances that were filmed.
+Develop more photographs and videos of children in PE lessons to enable children to see good practice in action.
+For example the Year 6 Dance.

 Significant Impact: Varying the amount of lunchtime activities has enabled children to lead a more active lifestyle.
 A number of different activities are available to children at break time.
 A play leader has been identified to lead more physical activities at lunchtime and the use of the MUGA at lunchtimes has had significant impact on children.
 This was through the use of direct PE premium funding.
-The use of play equipment that has been bought with PE funding has enabled children to become more active at break times and lunchtimes. (see videos.)
-All classes in KS2 have continued the the use of the daily mile- this has had a significant impact and children report the benefits of this.
+The use of play equipment that has been bought with PE funding has enabled children to become more active at break times and lunchtimes. (see case studies and videos.)